sobolevn/sobolevn.github.io/_posts/2020-02-02-typed-functional-dependency-injection.md

 What if you want to also change the symbol that indicates unguessed letter (currently `.`), to be configurable?
 Some users prefer `.`, some `_`.
 Ok, we can do that, cannot we?

-A little confusion can happen to functional newcomers at this step.because we only have `deps` available inside `_award_points_for_letters` and not inside `calculate_points`.
+A little confusion can happen to functional newcomers at this step.
+Because we only have `deps` available inside `_award_points_for_letters` and not inside `calculate_points`.
 And composition again is the answer.
-We have a special composition helper for this case: `Context.ask()` which fetches the dependencies from the current context and allows us to explicitly use it whenever we want:
+We have a special composition helper for this case: [`Context.ask()`](https://returns.readthedocs.io/en/latest/pages/context.html#returns.context.requires_context.Context.ask) which fetches the dependencies from the current context and allows us to explicitly use it whenever we want:

 ```python
 from returns.context import Context, RequiresContext